bitovi/academy/src/react/1-setup.md

 **/public**

 The public folder contains static assets which will be served up as part of your website.
 You can include stylesheets, images and other static files.
-The most important file here is `index.html`, which is the page React will render all of its contents to by default.
+The most important file here is `index.html`, which is the page React will render to by default.

-Generally however, you shouldn't need to touch this folder too much.
-Anything put inside it will be simply copied as is into the `build` directory during compilation.
+Anything put inside it will be copied as is into the `build` directory during compilation.
+Generally, you shouldn't need to touch this folder too much.

 **/src**

-The `src` folder is where you'll store all your React components and generally just all of the code for your app.
-This should already be seeded with a small sample app (you can safely delete any of these files), but the most important file is `index.js`.
+The `src` folder is where all your React components should be stored alongside any logic for your app.
+This should already be seeded with a small sample app.
+You can safely delete any of these files.

-It's in `index.js` where our React app is initialized and we attach it to `index.html`.
+The `index.js` file is known as the entry-point of the React application.
+It is where our application is initialized and instructed where to render its output.

 ```jsx
 import React from 'react';